11 Flax Seed Face Masks for Bright, Supple and Youthful Skin [2021 Updated]

-So, this flax face mask is for those times when you want glowing skin.
+So, this flax seed face mask is for those times when you want glowing skin.
 And this is how you use flax seeds for brightening, de-tanning or whitening skin.

-Say goodbye to pimples with this nifty little anti acne flax facemask.
+Say goodbye to pimples with this nifty little anti acne flax seed facemask.
 This mask is a boon for acne-prone skin or for those of us with scarring or marks on our skin.
 Both lemon and honey are lightening agents and microbicidal (which means they act against acne-causing microbes).
 Lemon water is drying, while honey is moisturizing (so these two go great in balancing each other out).
 Flax gel provides a great base for these two to work because it tightens, tones and exfoliates the skin.

 For this mask, add only 2 tbsp water to 1 tbsp ground flax seeds.
-Then add a teaspoon of lemon water and 1 tbsp of honey.
+Then add a teaspoon of lemon juice and 1 tbsp of honey.
 Wait till the mixture acquires a gel-like consistency before applying on the face as before.

 This face mask uses flax seeds to lighten acne scars and brighten skin.

 The BEST Manuka Honey I have EVER tasted on the Indian market over here:

 Rose Water + Yogurt + Cinnamon + Flax Seed Anti-Aging Face Mask

 This mask is perfect for anti-aging that takes care of dull, flat skin prone to wrinkles, acne/acne scars and dark spots.

 Cinnamon (buy organic from Amazon India | buy organic, fair trade AND Kosher cinnamon powder from Amazon US) plumps up the skin and dries out pimples.
 It helps bring oxygen and blood to the surface, leaving your skin feeling fresh and rejuvenated.